Updates

 Partner with local contractors, architects, and designers if they can donate their services to your notable charity.
 Include a design consultation with the package so the winner can discuss their personal preferences for their home renovation.

 However, carefully determine the terms and conditions before adding the project to your auction.
 Ensure you clearly mention all the details, such as the project scope, duration, specifications, and limitations, on the auction page to avoid any conflicts.
+As long as you make the extent of your offering clear, this auction item is sure to generate a lot of interest.

 5. Fine Jewelry or Watch